Digby Island staff about 1915. Jack Bowerman on far right.

 Haywood, Mr & Mrs Aitkens' Estevan Point diary from the 1930's notes they may have had a child (Julie?).
 No occupation listed.

-Healey, Art Art first appears at the radio intercept station on Lulu Island (Vancouver) in the latter part of WW2.
-This station copied the Japanese military radio frequencies and passed on the intercepts to the spooks to decode, if possible.
-Art was the OIC at Pachena from 1949 to 1955.
+Healey, Art Art first appears at the OIC at Pachena from 1949 to 1955.
+He was the OIC at the radio intercept station on Lulu Island (Vancouver) in the latter part of WW2.
+This station copied the Japanese military radio frequencies and passed on the intercepts for the spooks to decode, if possible.
 In 1963 he was the OIC at Alert Bay and by 1965 was OIC at Victoria.
 In 1967 shifted from working at a station to management as the Area Operations Supervisor responsible for the marine radio stations on Vancouver Island (Victoria, Tofino, Alert Bay, Comox & Bull Harbor.)
 Art retired from that position in the early 1970's.
 His wife Betty wrote an article for an 'in house' Department of Transport newsletter concerning her family's time at Pachena.

 Hewitt, T. 1934 operator at Bull Harbor.